authgear/authgear-server/docs/specs/sessions.md

 Each OAuth client has its own configuration of offline grant.

-Offline grant consists of a refresh token and an access token.
+Offline grant consists of a refresh token and access token.
 As long as the refresh token remains valid, access tokens can be refreshed with the refresh token independent of the IdP session.
 Offline grant is intended for use in native application.

-Access token has configurable lifetime.
+Access token has a configurable lifetime.

-Refresh token has configurable lifetime.
+Refresh token has a configurable lifetime.
 It cannot be refreshed.
 The old access token is invalidated during refresh.
 At any time there is at most one valid access token.

 The lifetime of offline grant is the lifetime of its refresh token.